Combining Meat and Dairy the question of Kosher

 I agree with the twelfth-century biblical commentator Rashbam (Rabbi Samuel ben Meir), who believed the injunction was intended to teach tzaar baalei chayim, sensitivity to the pain of animals.
 He wrote: "It is disgraceful and voracious and gluttonous to consume the mother's milk together with its young….
 The Torah gave this commandment in order to teach you how to behave in a civilized manner."

-I have a deep appreciation for the tradition of keeping milk and meat separate in Jewish communities, which has been practiced for thousands of years.
+I have a deep appreciation for the tradition of keeping milk and Meat separate in Jewish communities, which has been practiced for thousands of years.
 While I may not personally believe that the Torah mandates this practice, I understand and respect the decision of those who choose to follow it.

 Biblical kashrut- I believe that every Jew who is Torah Observant should use a dietary regimen that is in harmony with the basic meaning of the word kasher (or kosher), which is "fitting and proper."